#UDHR70 – Discover of 15 events or series of events

 In Ireland, 2018 marked also a series of important human rights anniversaries.
 100 years since partial suffrage for women, 50 years since the emergence of the Civil Rights movement in Northern Ireland and 20 years since the signing of the Belfast/Good Friday Agreement.
 Hence the theme of the Northern Ireland Human Rights Festival had therefore been interwoven with the concept of 100, 70, 50, 20 to commemorate those special events and their importance for human rights.
 The theme also provideed a spring board to discuss what has been accomplished since those important milestones and what human rights goals have yet to be achieved.

 Ireland marks UDHR70:

 To be completed – Please inform us

-about events you would be aware of
+about events which took place and you are aware of

-and we should include in this calendar!
+and that we should include in this report!

 Until the 12th January 2019 – Kilmainham Gaol, Dublin